vrchatapi/vrchatapi-rust/docs/InviteApi.md

 ## reset_invite_message

-> Vec<crate::models::InviteMessage> reset_invite_message(user_id, message_type, slot)
+> Vec<crate::models::InviteMessage> reset_invite_message(user_id, message_type, message_id)
 Reset Invite Message

 Resets a single Invite Message back to it's original message, and then returns a list of all of them.
 Admin Credentials are required to update messages of other users!
-Resetting a message respects the rate-limit, so it is not possible to reset within the 60 minutes countdown.
-Resetting it does however not set the rate-limit to 60 like when editing it.
+Resetting a message respects the rate-limit, but resetting it does not set the rate-limit to 60 like when editing it.
 It is possible to edit it right after resetting it.
-Trying to edit a message before the cooldown timer expires results in a 429 \"Too Fast Error\".
-Message type refers to a different collection of messages, used during different types of responses.  * `message` = Message during a normal invite * `response` = Message when replying to a message * `request` = Message when requesting an invite * `requestResponse` = Message when replying to a request for invite  The DELETE endpoint does not have/require any request body.
+Trying to edit a message before the cooldown timer expires results in a 429 Too Fast Error.
+Message type refers to a different collection of messages, used during different types of responses.  * `message` = Message during a normal invite * `response` = Message when replying to a message * `request` = Message when requesting an invite * `requestResponse` = Message when replying to a request for invite

 ### Parameters